 We also think that the reduction in waist circumference is important because waist circumference is involved in a useful measure of fat distribution and is closely correlated with atherogenic lipid profiles (Terry et al., 1989).

-Overall, these study results are fairly exciting given that the were able to achieve reductions in abdominal and visceral fat without any type of concurrent exercise involved.
+Overall, these study results are fairly exciting given that they were able to achieve reductions in abdominal and visceral fat without any type of concurrent exercise involved.
 The actual amount of weight loss achieved in this trial in terms of changes in body mass index (BMI), or change in body weight was not spectacular though.

 More importantly, where do you find a fermented milk product that contains this probiotic?
 I personally am not sure, so if you’re aware of any suppliers, let me know…